Oneflow-Inc/oneflow/docs/source/fx.rst

 The **intermediate representation** is the container for the operations that were recorded during symbolic tracing.
-It consists of a list of Nodes that represent function inputs, callsites (to functions, methods, or :class:`torch.nn.Module` instances), and return values.
+It consists of a list of Nodes that represent function inputs, callsites (to functions, methods, or :class:`oneflow.nn.Module` instances), and return values.
 More information about the IR can be found in the documentation for :class:`Graph`.
 The IR is the format on which transformations are applied.